Timeline of the Syrian civil war: Fourth northwestern Syria offensive begins (December 2019–February 2020)

-Balyun airstrikes & Operation Spring Shield (February–March 2020)
+Balyun airstrikes and Operation Spring Shield (February–April 2020)

 The offensive in northwestern Syria witnessed a major escalation on 27 February 2020 as a result of pro-government airstrikes which targeted a Turkish mechanized infantry battalion near a post in the town of Balyun.
 The strikes resulted in the death of at least 34 Turkish soldiers.
 In response to the Balyun airstrikes, Turkish National Defense Minister Hulusi Akar announced the launch of Operation Spring Shield.
 The purpose of the operation was in retaliation for the government attack on Turkish soldiers and to halt the Syrian Army advances towards Idlib.
 The United States and NATO expressed support for Turkey's operation.
 Turkish Armed Forces and their allies managed to recapture the strategic Zawiya Mountain together with 18 villages, while the Syrian Army captured Saraqib for the second time in a month.

 On 5 March 2020, the presidents of Turkey and Russia, Erdoğan and Putin, met in Moscow to talk about the situation in northwestern Syria.
 They agreed on a ceasefire in the region that was to come into force from 00:00 hrs on 6 March.
 Meanwhile, Erdogan said that Turkey expected to resettle about 1 million refugees in the "buffer zone" that it controls.
 Erdogan claimed that Turkey had spent billions on approximately five million refugees now being housed in Turkey; and called for more funding from wealthier nations and from the EU.

-Caesar Act sanctions, economic crisis, frozen conflict (May 2020–June 2022)
+Civil conflict ends, clashes with Turkish forces, economic crisis (May 2020–2022)

 U.S. Caesar Act sanctions, economic crisis, crime wave (May–July 2020)

 Analysts noted that the upcoming implementation of new heavy sanctions under the U.S. Caesar Act could devastate the Syrian economy, ruin any chances of recovery, and destroy regional stability.

 A leading analyst, Julien Barnes-Dacey, director of the Middle East and North Africa Programme at the European Council on Foreign Relations, said: